JulietaLeivaa/ScraperSage/README.md

 ### From PyPI (Recommended)

-Install the latest stable version from PyPI:
+ScraperSage is now available on PyPI!
+Install the latest version:

 ```bash
 pip install ScraperSage